-FEI is the largest distributor of natural gas in British Columbia ("BC"), serving approximately 1,064,800 residential, commercial, industrial, and transportation customers in more than 135 communities.
+FEI is the largest distributor of natural gas in British Columbia ("BC"), serving approximately 1,075,600 residential, commercial, industrial, and transportation customers through approximately 51,200 kilometers of natural gas pipelines.
 The Corporation provides transmission and distribution services to its customers, and obtains natural gas and renewable gas supplies on behalf of most residential, commercial, and industrial customers.
 Gas supplies are sourced primarily from northeastern BC and, through the Corporation's Southern Crossing Pipeline, from Alberta.